RishabhRD/rs-stl/README.md

 assert_eq!(cnt, 2);
 ```

-See documentation for support for all styles.
+See API documentation for support for all styles.

 ### Views